LIVING AT HELENA COURT, HIGHLANDS GARDENS

 The lease each leaseholder is party to is intended to provide for the good order of the building and its maintenance, and to encourage good neighbourliness.
 Its clauses aim to avoid disputes by seeking to regulate possible issues that may arise.

-The lease, old and new, is a document that governs the essentials of living at Helena Court.
-Every leaseholder needs to understand its terms, because they are binding and bring rights and responsibilities.
-These are the main items.
+The lease is a crucial document because it governs the essentials of living at Helena Court.
+Every leaseholder needs to understand its impoartance, since it is binding and lays down rights and responsibilities, such as on the following aspects:

 1. Liability: Basically whatever is inside the flat, including the windows, is the resident's responsibility.
 This extends to insuring the contents and against damage arising in or from the flat.
-What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility; this includes insurance for related risks.
+What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility.
+Tthis includes insurance for related risks.

 2. Paying service charges: The lease requires that we pay service charges on time and in full.
 These go to the property's maintenance including its management and improvements necessary to maintain a good quality of life at Helena Court.
 The AGM determines the policy on service charges; the Board decides with the managing agent how the money should be spent and the actual level of charges within guidelines set by the AGM.
 Routine works that arise over each year are covered by the service charge.
 A reserve fund covers major but less frequent works as well as significant improvements.
 The managing agent is required to recover any service charges arrears promptly.
-Late payment is unfair to those who pay on time, can stall works, and ultimately jeopardize the state of the building and gardens.
+Late payment is unfair to those who pay on time, can stall works, and ultimately jeopardizes the state of the building and gardens.

 3. Use of the Flat: The Flats are to be used as places to live, not factories, labs or business facilities.